eNMS-automation/eNMS/docs/source/automation/servicetypes/netmiko_commands.md

 Configuration parameters for creating this service instance:

 - All [Netmiko Service Common Parameters](netmiko_common.md).

-- `Command` CLI command to send to the device.
+- `Commands`: Commands to be send to the device, each command on a separate line.

+- `Results as List`: if checked, store the results of the commands as a list of individual string results.
+If not checked, this is a single string.

 Also included in Netmiko Advanced Parameters: